 After you've broken your flower apart, put it inside of your oven bag.
 Tie a knot on the bag's top so it doesn't spill outside of the bag in case of an accident.

-Plop the bag filled with herb onto a baking or cookie sheet.
+Plop the bag filled with canna onto a baking or cookie sheet.
 Let it cook for 30 minutes on 250 degrees Fahrenheit.
 The herb should still turn golden brown.

 When it's finished, take it out of the oven.
 It is now ready to be used in your oil, coconut oil or butter of choice.